Swiping Right on Bloom Filters

 These are the constraints of the classical Bloom filter, and they illustrate why it is far from a panacea for all memory problems.
 We were very excited when we realized that, despite these constraints, Bloom filters were still a perfect fit for the problem of storing swipes.

-First, for those unfamiliar with the concept of swiping in dating apps, a quick primer: we show you a picture of a user, and you decide whether you like them or not.
-If you like them, you swipe their picture off to the right, and if not, you swipe them off to the left.
+First, for those unfamiliar with the concept of swiping in dating apps, a quick primer: we show you a user's profile, and you decide whether you’d like to connect with them or keep looking.
+If you want to connect, you swipe their picture off to the right, and if not, you swipe them off to the left.

 To power this feature, we need to keep a list of everyone that you’ve ever swiped on, either as a like or a pass.
 That way, when you come back for more people to swipe, we don’t show you duplicates.
 On top of this, we need to integrate the ‘already swiped’ list with our substantial matching infrastructure.